terrypbutler/after_review/README.md

 For AI features, copy `.streamlit/secrets.toml.example` to `.streamlit/secrets.toml` and add `GEMINI_API_KEY`, `OPENAI_API_KEY`, or both.
-Use the app-wide sidebar toggle to choose the provider.
-The class-information and planning views work without either key, and secrets should never be pasted into the Python source.
+Use the Options page to choose Gemini or OpenAI.
+The same page can scale Participation Level, Academic Confidence, Processing Speed and Independence from 0.50× to 1.50× for the current browser session.
+These adjustments feed every page through the shared cohort data but never write back to the Google Sheet.
+The class-information and planning views work without either API key, and secrets should never be pasted into the Python source.

 To enable explicit seating-plan persistence, also configure `SEATING_PLAN_STORAGE_PATH` in `secrets.toml`.
 The example uses the ignored